 Plan Section Section Outline

 1.1 Purpose and Scope

-Introduction 1.2 Plan Authority
+Lata da ati an 1.2 Plan Authority

 Introduction 1.3 Emergency Management Foundations

 1.4 Assumptions

 1.1.
 PURPOSE AND SCOPE

 The City of Molalla Emergency Operations Plan (EOP) establishes an all-hazards framework or management of local emergencies.
 It is a key element of the City's legally required emergency management program and is organized around the objectives present in Table 1-1.